cjlee112/pygr/doc/rest/tutorials/xmlrpc.rst

     # start a XMLRPC server, running as a daemon, non-interactive Python process
     server.serve_forever()

-:func:`annotation.AnnotationDB` can be served via XMLRPC, but not for downloadable resource because it is hardly bound to :func:`Collection`, :func:`SQLTable` or :func:`SQLTableClustered`.
+:class:`annotation.AnnotationDB` can be served via XMLRPC, but not for downloadable resource because it is hardly bound to :class:`Collection`, :class:`SQLTable` or :class:`SQLTableClustered`.

 Above example demonstrates standalone Pygr XMLRPC server, but you can interact with XMLRPC without running as a daemon::